kiboma2021/Practice-React/README.md

-# Practice React
+### Practice React

-Practice React is a website that I have used to pratice building Reat APP.
-It is
+    - Practice React is a website that I have used to pratice building Reat APP.

+    - npx create-react-app Practice-React

 ## Built With